Election Rules

 8. must have a commitment to anti-racism including tackling Islamophobia (as per the APPG Definition) and Antisemitism (as per the IHRA definition

-9. candidates may only undertake campaigning activities within designated spaces at conferences
+9. If campaigning at NUS run events, may only undertake campaigning activities within designated spaces

 10. may only alter, move or remove their own campaign materials.